paguerre3/kubeops/README.md

 <img src="https://github.com/paguerre3/kubeops/blob/main/support/28-ingress-tls-certificate.PNG" width="73%" height="70%">

 **NOTE**
 > Secret stores certificate <code>tls.crt</code> and <code>tls.key</code> encoded in base64 "in situ", i.e. complete data is placed encoded in yamel instead of pointing to a reference location.
 Keys defined must be exactly like that (<code>tls.crt</code> and <code>tls.key</code>), not like most other secret mappings where the keys could be defined by the k8s user and, finally, Secret=<code>type: kubernetes.io/tls</code> (must be of kind "tls").
 Warning, Secret must be placed in the same Namespace where the Ingress component is defined!

+---
+# Helm package manager